-I felt the all too familiar pit in my stomach as I saw the FaceTime call coming from my phone.
-It was my 18-year-old daughter and, lately, that feeling came on whenever she called.
-She was calling from college and these calls had not been good.
+I felt the familiar pit in my stomach as I saw the FaceTime call coming from my phone.
+It was my 18-year-old daughter, and, lately, that feeling came on whenever she called.
+She was calling from college, and these calls had not been good.
 We had moved her in three weeks earlier for her freshman year.

 I know what you are thinking — she had only been there three weeks.
 Before that FaceTime call, I was thinking the same thing.
-She needed more time, needed to join clubs, needed to make more of an effort.
+She needed more time to join clubs and to make more effort.
 She would find her place.
 Every time she called me crying, these were the things I said to her.

 My daughter decided to switch to a different college

-This time, when I answered the call, it was not the teary-eyed, sad girl that I had become used to seeing.
+This time, when I answered the call, it was not the teary-eyed, sad girl I had become used to seeing.
 She was smiling, her face looked clear, and her eyes were bright.
-This was the face that I loved and missed.
+This was the fact that I loved and missed.
 I hadn’t seen it in weeks.
 Had something good happened?
-Maybe she made a new friend or joined a club that she was excited about?
+Maybe she made a new friend or joined a club she was excited about?

 That was not it.

-What she said to me was, “Mom, I do not belong here.
-This is not my school.
-After seeing pictures on Instagram of students at a fashion school in NYC, it became apparent to me — that is where I want to be”.
+She said, “Mom, I do not belong here.
+This is not my school. ” After seeing pictures on Instagram of students at a fashion school in NYC, it became apparent to me — that is where I want to be.”

 There are many answers to that question, although now they don’t make much sense to me.

-She ended up at a school in upstate NY which did not offer what she was most interested in.
+She ended up at an upstate NY school that did not offer what she was most interested in.
 She was hopeful that, in time, she would figure it out.

 Right away, she realized that it was not the school for her.

-Once she made her decision, we took some time to discuss why we hadn’t thought being in Manhattan was a good idea.
-The truth is, we both got caught up in what she was “supposed to do”.
+Once she decided, we took some time to discuss why we hadn’t thought being in Manhattan was a good idea.
+The truth is, we both got caught up in what she was “supposed to do.”
 It was what everyone around her was doing.

-You apply to some of the 25 colleges that everyone in your High School applies to.
-You hopefully get accepted to a few of your top choices and you choose one.
-Your friends decorate your bedroom in your school colors, you announce your choice on Facebook, you buy the school apparel, and then wear it on Decision Day.
+You apply to some of the 25 colleges to which everyone in your High School applies.
+You hopefully get accepted to a few of your top choices, and you choose one.
+Your friends decorate your bedroom in your school colors, announce your choice on Facebook, buy the school apparel, and then wear it on Decision Day.